Gumtree scams: is it safe to give out your bank account details?

 Updated June 6, 2018

 Is it OK to give out BSB and account numbers for a deposit?

 You would think my answer would have been a resounding "yes!"

 After all, I've given my bank details to just about everyone and anyone who wanted money from me or owed me money and I've had no problems whatsoever.

-But when I was asked for my bank account details on Gumtree by a potential buyer, I hesitated.
+But when I was asked for my bank account details by a potential buyer, I hesitated.

 There's a reason Gumtree prefers all transactions to take place locally and in person - there are shady characters online.